Darnerien McCants: Montreal Alouettes

+NFL career statistics

 Music career

 Outside of football, Darnerien is an R&B singer, signed by the record label MacVizion LLC.
 McCants says his music is inspired by artists such as R. Kelly and Michael Jackson.

 Coaching

 McCants worked as a personal trainer upon retiring from football in 2009.
 McCants lives in Ashburn, Virginia and prior to 2019 he coached there at both Briar Woods High School and Rock Ridge High School for six years.
 In 2019 McCants became a jumping coach for the track team at Wilde Lake High School in Columbia, Maryland which he had attended as a freshman.
 In September 2021, he was listed as Wilde Lake's head coach for cross country and boys indoor track, as well as assistant coach for boys outdoor track.

 McCants has expressed the intent to become an educator, having majored in education at Delaware State.
 In 2020, he started the nonprofit Finding Me Foundation which seeks to combat juvenile delinquency by introducing children to reading.

 In 2017 and 2019, McCants played in the biennial Congressional Football Game for Charity, an event featuring members of Congress and former NFL players playing against Capitol Police officers to benefit the Capitol Police Memorial Fund, Our Military Kids and A Advantage 4 Kids.